ir-rafio/IJPC-2025-Problemset/Editorial.md

 You can implement the decryption algorithm.
 But since the answer is fixed, it is easier to decrypt it by yourself using a pen and paper.
 Then, simply print the decrypted string.

+---

+Let's go through this _tough_ problem step-by-step.
+The encrypted string that you are given is `"NILE LE A BAMVOOG"`.
+Keeping the spaces and vowels in their original positions, and masking out the consonants yields a skeleton of the form `_I_E _E A _A__OO_`.
+Here, the original sequence of the filtered consonants is `[N, L, L, B, M, V, G]`, which upon being reversed, as per the encryption scheme, becomes `[G, V, M, B, L, L, N]`.
+Now, fill in the blank boxes of the skeleton string with the consonants in the order that they appear in the inverted sequence, and—voilà!—you obtain the answer `"GIVE ME A BALLOON"`.

 <details>
 <summary>Code</summary>